 - The cost of rehabilitation and physical therapy

-- Emotional distress, pain and suffering
+- Emotional distress, pain, and suffering

-If you, or a loved one, have been harmed in a truck accident caused by a defective trailer hitch, it is essential to contact a personal injury attorney that specializes in vehicle accidents.
-Because of the statute of limitations, time is of the essence.
-To ensure you receive full compensation, all documents and paperwork must be filed with the local court system within a specified time frame.
+If you or a loved one have truck accident injuries caused by a defective trailer hitch, it is essential to contact a personal injury attorney specializing in vehicle accidents.
+The state's statute of limitations restricts the time you can file a truck accident claim.

-We accept all personal injury cases on contingency where all of our legal services are only paid through your jury trial award or negotiated settlement.
+We accept all personal injury cases on a contingency fee basis where all of our legal services are only paid through your jury trial award or negotiated settlement.